 Do you know what a landing page is?
 Or how it can help you to increase leads and generate sales?

 Contrary to popular belief, landing pages are not “microsites.”
-Nope they are not just for short-terms campaigns and promotions—although they can certainly be launched for those purposes.
+Neither are they just for short-terms campaigns and promotions—although they can certainly be launched for those purposes.

-Nor should they merely be any page on your website where your products and services are described.
+Nor should a landing merely be any page on your website where your products and services are described.

 What is a Landing Page?